Overview of Indiana Mortgages

 Indiana Mortgage Taxes

-Indiana is one of 10 states that collects a personal income tax but does not offer a deduction on mortgage interest.
-But that doesn’t mean you’re out of luck if you’re buying in Indiana.
+Indiana is one of just a handful of states that collects a personal income tax, but does not offer a deduction on mortgage interest.
+That doesn’t mean you’re out of luck if you’re buying in Indiana, though.
 If you’re a first-time homebuyer, you can still apply for the Mortgage Credit Certificate Program to get a break on your mortgage interest.
 It is a credit that lowers what you owe on your tax bill.